- Chief Edward M. Brazle

 Division Chief Bruce Nedelka ^

-The Administrative Division is under the leadership of Division Chief Bruce Nedelka and includes areas such as: Volunteer and Career Human Resources, Payroll, Member Services, Volunteer Applicant Onboarding, Recruitment, Retention, Recognition, Records Management and events.
+Division Chief Nedelka leads the Administrative Division, including Volunteer and Career Human Resources, Payroll, Member Services, Volunteer Applicant Onboarding, and Records Management.
 Division Chief Nedelka is a Nationally Registered and Virginia certified Paramedic, and also one of approximately 110 professionals in the country credentialed as a Certified Emergency Medical Services Officer (CEMSO).
-While attending college at Fordham University, Chief Nedelka started an all-volunteer on-campus emergency medical response service and also became co-founder of the Mineola Volunteer Ambulance Corps on Long Island.
-Both of those organizations are still going strong today.
+While attending college at Fordham University, Chief Nedelka started an all-volunteer on-campus emergency medical response service and also became co-founder of the Mineola Volunteer Ambulance Corps on Long Island., both of which are still going strong today.
 Upon moving to Virginia Beach, he joined the Davis Corner Volunteer Fire Department and Rescue Squad and held leadership positions including Chief during his 22 years there until hired as an Instruction Supervisor in 2002.
 He is a recipient of the R.C.
 Dailey Award for Excellence in EMS and the Bruce W. Edwards Award for Outstanding EMS Administrator.
-Since his promotion to Division Chief he has been in charge of Administration, Regulation Enforcement and Training.
+Since his promotion to Division Chief, he has been in charge of Administration, Regulation Enforcement, and Training.
 He helped to create the Virginia Office of Emergency Medical Services “Keeping the Best” series and has developed successful innovative recruitment campaigns locally and regionally.
 Division Chief Nedelka has been published in JEMS Magazine and is the Public Information Officer for the department, providing frequent on-camera interviews and comments on various topics to local and national media.